IBM/LNN/CONTRIBUTING.md

 1. Use `Black` formatting to ensure that code contributions abide by our code style
 2. Commits should contain one of the following tags before the commit message: `ADD`, `FIX`, `MAINT`
+3. **All commits require a [developer certificate of origin](https://github.com/apps/dco)**, please use the `git commit -s` flag appropriately.
-3. Run `pytest` locally to ensure all changes pass
+4. Run `pytest` locally to ensure all changes pass

    NB: All code contributions corresponding to `enhancement` issues should have additional tests accompanying the code changes, located in the `tests/` folder.
-4. Propose your code changes as a `Pull Request DRAFT` that merge into the `develop` branch.
+4. Propose your code changes as a `Pull Request DRAFT`.
 5. A passed draft can be changed to a formal `Pull Request`.
 6. Add a reviewer to your code so that they can get notified of the proposal - the individual should correspond to the those charged with the yellow tag